 In the post-Covid world, I do not think it is worth buying Carnival shares simply to claim the shareholder benefits.
 As you may be aware, the cruise industry was hit very badly during Covid as all voyages were cancelled.
 In order to pay the bills, all the cruise companies had to borrow huge sums of money from banks and from the financial markets.
 This meant that the balance sheets of all the cruise lines went from being reasonable to now being in a vary precarious state.

-Carnival’s net debt level has ballooned from around $11 billion at the end of November 2019 to $29 billion by the end of 2022.
-Meanwhile, earnings at the company have yet to recover from the Covid shock are have been consistently negative since 2020.
-Put the two together – 3x higher debt with a loss-making operation – and you have a recipe for disaster.
-It will likely take Carnival another 10 years or more of running at pre-Covid profitability levels to reduce their debt back to the $11 billion level.
-This is a very long time!
+Carnival’s net debt level has ballooned from around $11 billion at the end of November 2019 to nearly $28 billion towards the end of 2024.
+While earnings at the company have recovered from the Covid shock, it will likely take Carnival another 5 years or more of running at pre-Covid profitability levels to reduce their debt back to the $11 billion level.
+This is a long time!

 Due to Carnival’s significantly worsened financial position, the shares have also become significantly more volatile.
 The shares easily move 5-10% in one day.
 And while that might not seem like much, it’s important to remember that the shares have declined by 80% from their pre-Covid levels.